-A mentor once told me, “If you want to be a composer, compose 100 songs and throw them all away.
-Then you’ll be a composer.”
+A mentor once told me, “If you want to be a composer, compose 100 songs and throw them all away.”

 The same could be said of improvisation, and I encourage all musicians to spend at least a few minutes a day improvising freely.

-On my 45th birthday I decided to release a series of 45 improvisations called “Mezzi Schizzi”, aka “sketches from the middle”, to document my work and encourage other classical musicians to explore their own process.
+On my 45th birthday I decided to release a series of 45 improvisations called “Mezzi Schizzi”, aka “sketches from the middle”, to document my work and encourage other classical musicians to explore their own creative process.

 Browse the entire Youtube playlist below, scroll down for more, and come back to this post as we add videos, commentary, and sheet music throughout 2017.

 These improvised sketches remind me of pencil drawings, relying mostly on unaccompanied melodic lines.
-They’re meant to be direct, vulnerable, naked, and imperfect.
-My intention is to inspire other classical musicians both to explore improvisation without feeling limited by style, form, and harmony, and develop self knowledge and self-acceptance.
+They’re direct, vulnerable, and naked.
+My intention is to inspire other classical musicians both to explore improvisation without limitations of style, form, and harmony, thereby developing heightened self-awareness and acceptance.

 Subscribe to my Youtube channel here for instant weekly updates.

 To get more regarding my curricular approach to non-tonal improvisation for classical musicians, consider this presentation from the 2017 Colorado Music Educators Association conference: